Effective Wastewater Treatment for Textile & Dye Industries

 • Nanofiltration: This process is applied to treat coloured effluents from the textile industry.
 The filtration process decreases concentration polarizing with highly concentrated and complex solutions.

-• Ultrafiltration: Ultrafiltration is the process of eliminating macromolecules and particles such as pollutants, but the process doesn’t eliminate the polluting substances completely.
+• Ultrafiltration: Ultrafiltration is the process of eliminating macromolecules and particles such as pollutants, but the process doesn’t eliminate the polluting substances.

-• Microfiltration: Microfiltration is the process used to treat bath dyes, which contain pigment dyes.
+• Microfiltration: The process used to treat bath dyes, which contain pigment dyes.
 The treatment can be used as a pre-treatment for nanofiltration or reverse osmosis.

 Biological Wastewater Treatment Method

-The biological wastewater treatment effectively degrades the organic matter in the effluent for organic dye industries.
-The biological treatment method is divided into aerobic and anaerobic treatment.
+Biological wastewater treatment effectively degrades the organic matter in effluent from organic dye industries.

 • Aerobic Biological Treatment